Davlegbish/Dog-and-Cat-Classification/README.md

 # Neural Network for Cat and Dog Classification

-In this project, we developed a neural network to classify images as either a dog or a cat.
+In this project, i developed a neural network to classify images as either a dog or a cat.
 To train the neural network, i processed 2000 images of each class (dogs and cats).
 The steps involved in this process are as follows:

 **Image Collection**: We gathered 2000 images of cats and 2000 images of dogs.
 These images serve as the dataset for training the neural network.